 In many cases, biowaste is burnt or end up in landfills, especially in developing regions, polluting the planet while losing valuable stored energy.
 Waste is not redudant, but it as abundant. and We see this as a huge opportunity - where biomass can be processed and harnessed, we reduce this Environmental Impact.

-Energy remains the biggest cause of anthropogenic climate change. in recent years, Renewable energy sources, like solar and wind, have become cheaper and more accessible but they alone cannot counter the effects caused by traditional energy. that is why we want to unleash the full potential of bioenergy and for it accesible for everyone, everywhere.
+Energy remains the biggest cause of anthropogenic climate change. in recent years, Renewable energy sources, like solar and wind, have become cheaper and more accessible but they alone cannot counter the effects caused by traditional energy. that is why we want to unleash the full potential of bioenergy and for it accessible for everyone, everywhere.

 80% of energy consumption in agriculture comes from fertilisers. intensive chemical use is unsustainable and degrades our earth at an alarming rate - land which would otherwise be growing our food, materials and biofuels would be lost forever.
 We aim to reverse the problems in land nutrition and soil producitvity, and restore deforested regions.